-Customer securities—such as stocks and bonds that are fully paid for or excess margin securities—are segregated from broker-dealer securities in compliance with the U.S. Securities and Exchange Commission Customer Protection Rule.
-This is a legal requirement for all U.S. broker-dealers.
-In the unlikely event of insolvency of a broker-dealer, these segregated assets are not available to general creditors and are protected against creditors' claims.
-There are reporting and auditing requirements in place by government regulators to help ensure all broker-dealers comply with this rule.
+The securities in your Schwab account—including fully paid securities for stocks and bonds and excess margin securities—are segregated in compliance with the U.S. Securities and Exchange Commission's Customer Protection Rule.
+This is the legal requirement for all U.S. broker-dealers.
+Your segregated assets are not available to general creditors and are protected against creditors' claims in the unlikely event that a broker-dealer becomes insolvent.

-Additional protection through Lloyd's of London and other London insurers
+We work with Lloyd's of London and other insurers.

 Besides our SIPC protection, we also provide additional brokerage insurance through an agreement with Lloyd's of London and other London insurers.

 The combined total of our SIPC coverage and our "excess SIPC" coverage means Schwab provides protection up to an aggregate of US$600 million, limited to a combined return of US$150 million per customer, up to US$1.15 million of which may be in cash.
 This protection becomes available in the event SIPC limits are exhausted.

 For more details on automatic customer account protection, contact us.